I need some decisions made here before 3 o'clock, and I can't get a hold of the people.

 We've had all of this trouble, this recent trouble, which is just more of the same in Gaza.

-Uh the the Fatah bunch was trying to come up with a way to get along with Israel.
+The Fatah bunch was trying to come up with a way to get along with Israel.

-D at least they didn't torture them.
+At least they didn't torture them.

 But they gunned them down.

-Bam bam, you're dead.
+Bam, bam, you're dead.

 We need to convene talks.

-We need once again to initiate negotiation.
+We need, once again, to initiate negotiation.

 We must sit down and we must have cool heads prevail here.